kapr323/weatherapp/README.md

 ## Technologies Used
 - HTML5: Provides the structure of the app
-- CSS3: Handles the styling and layout of the app
+- CSS3 (generated from SCSS): Handles the styling and layout of the app
 - ES6 (Vanilla Javascript): Core application logic and interaction with the DOM
 - REST API: Fetches weather data from OpenWeatherMap
 - JSON: Provides the dataset for the autocomplete feature

+## Notes on Styling
+The project uses SCSS (Sassy CSS) for styling during development.
+However, the browser uses the precompiled `style.css`, which is already included in the repository.
+You don't need to compile SCSS yourself.
+The `style.css` file provided in the project is fully functional and will work out of the box.

 ## Project Structure